Ergastolator1/Official-DiscordBot/README.md

 Wait, is that complete source code?
 No. The rest is available in DBM ;)

+# Suggests, Bugs, Feature Requests
+If you find bugs or would like to suggest features, join our server here: https://discord.gg/Y3QESGU

+## Self-Hosting

+Self-hosting your own copy of this bot is not supported; the source code is provided here so users and other bot developers can see how the bot functions.
+No help will be provided for editing, compiling, or building any code in this repository, and any changes must be documented as per the license.

+All rights are reserved.
 ----
 Archived.
 I will be back in 2 years!